Chen Long

 Chen was a former World number 1, occupying the top men's singles ranking for 76 consecutive weeks from December 2014 to June 2016.
 He started his achievements in the international stage by winning the boys' singles title in the Asian and World Junior Championships in 2007, and then won his first professional tournament in the Philippines Open in 2009.

-Affectionately known as "The Great Wall of China" by his fans, he is noted for his endurance, ability to dictate rallies and resolute defence.
-He is considered one of the greats of men's singles badminton.
+Nicknamed "The Great Wall of China" by fans, he is known for his endurance, ability to dictate the tempo of rallies, and defensive style of play.
+He is widely regarded as one of the leading figures in men's singles badminton.

 Early life

 Born in Shashi City, Hubei Province, Chen had shown his talent as a badminton player when he was young, and entered the Sports School in Jingzhou at the age of seven in 1996.
 In 2000, he joined the Xiamen team, and was selected to join the national youth team in 2005.
 In 2006, Chen entered the national second team.